Mastering Web3 Marketing Attribution Analytics: A Complete Guide

 Key Takeaways

-1. Web3 attribution links both Web2 and onchain interactions to give a complete view of the user journey.
+1. Web3 attribution unifies offchain and onchain touchpoints for a complete view of the user journey.

-2. Wallet addresses are used instead of personal data, enabling privacy-friendly tracking.
+2. Wallet addresses replace personal data, enabling privacy-friendly tracking.

-3. Attribution models like first-touch, last-touch, linear, and custom help measure what really drives conversions.
+3. Attribution models such as first-touch, last-touch, linear, and custom models reveal your true conversion drivers.

-5. Platforms like Formo unify analytics across dApps, social media, websites, and wallets.
+5. Use data platforms like Formo to consolidate your analytics across dApps, websites, and social channels.

 Web3 Marketing Attribution helps builders and marketers understand which marketing tactics drive conversions.